DarienLibrary/website_content/content/_finished/summerreading/summer_reading_teens.md

 <h2 style="color: #894C52;">Reading Challenge</h2>

-Complete all 20 of our Reading Challenges to win a $10 gift card!
-The challenges can be found on the back of the brochure which you can download below.
-Pick up a paper copy at the Library.
+Complete any 10 of the 15 Reading Challenges to win a $10 gift card.
+If you complete all 15, you'll win a suprise gift!
+Pick up a paper copy of the game card at the Library.
 <br />
 <br />

 <p>
-<a href="https://dar.to/3g9eJEb" class="btn-u btn-primary" style="text-decoration:none; color:#fff;">Download Reading Challenge Brochure</a>
+<a href="https://dar.to/35tsWsw" class="btn-u btn-primary" style="text-decoration:none; color:#fff;">Download Reading Challenge Game Card</a>
 </p>
 <br />
-<a href="https://dar.to/3fHHFTK">List of books suggestions</a> or <a href="https://dar.to/2U5XUS9">PDF</a>
+<a href="https://dar.to/3wRVAPC">List of books suggestions</a> or <a href="https://dar.to/35q0nfB">PDF</a>
 <br />
 <br />